fbpx

 Value generally means how light or dark something is.
 It can also mean a colour created by mixing a pure hue with grey.
 (For UK see ‘Tone’.)

-This online art dictionary for schools has been created so that art teachers can direct their students to an easy to understand and accurate definition for an art word.
+This online art dictionary for students has been created so that art teachers can direct their students to an easy to understand and accurate definition for an art word.
 It’s a great way to embed art literacy into your curriculum.